 CYCLING CANADA ANNOUNCES ROAD WORLD CHAMPIONSHIPS TEAM

-Ottawa, ON (September 12, 2018) – Cycling Canada has announced a squad of 23 riders who will represent Canada at the 2018 UCI Road Cycling World Championships in Innsbruck, Austria from September 23 - 30.
-Women and men will compete in two events - road race and time trial - across five categories: Junior and Elite women, Junior, Under-23 and Elite men.
+Ottawa, ON (September 11, 2019) – Cycling Canada is pleased to announce the squad of 25 riders who will represent Canada at the 2019 UCI Road Cycling World Championships in Yorkshire, United Kingdom from September 22 - 29.
+Women and men will compete in the road race and time trial events across five categories: Junior and Elite women, as well as Junior, Under-23 and Elite men.

 Team Canada [TT - Time Trial, RR - Road Race]

 Benjamin Perry – St.Catharines, ON [RR]

 Gillian Ellsay – Courtenay, BC [RR]

 Alison Jackson – Vermilion, AB [RR]